mvrahden/treasurer/README.md

 * throws an `Error` if
   * input doesn't meet the expected scope or
   * if the writing process was aborted.

+### Error-handling

+Each method is able to throw an `Error` containing a hint in case of false usage.

 ## Scope Definition